CyberTrackerConservation/ctdoc/_pages/classic/faq.md

 ### Which desktop operating system does CyberTracker run on?

-CyberTracker runs on all versions of Microsoft Windows, excluding Windows RT.
+CyberTracker runs on all versions of Microsoft Windows, including Windows 11.

 ### What mobile devices does CyberTracker support?

-CyberTracker supports Windows Mobile, Android and iOS devices.
+CyberTracker supports Android and iOS devices.
 If you bought a device in the last 5 years that runs Android or iOS then it will probably work.
-Smart phones without touch screens are not supported.

 ### Can I collect data with both iOS and Android devices at the same time?

 Yes.
-You won't be able to tell which data came from which device (unless you want to).

 ### How do I change the screen type, e.g. from radio list to check list?